librarymd/librarymd/README.md

 - torrents_import.php and torrents_import_poll_last.php importing the latest torrents.
 - torrents_import_images.php import the images.

+By default, torrents_import_poll_last.php and torrents_import_images.php run every minute.

+As one off operation, you'll have to run torrents_export.php that will synchronize all the torrents.

 ## Create an admin account on the website
 Simply register an account and ssh to machine and execute the following query: